Adaptive compression is a mechanism used to help ensure that all slots in a Ground Delay Program (GDP) or Airspace Flow Program (AFP) are used.

 - Customers can be more proactive regarding constraints, restrictions, etc.

 - Reduced workload for the ATCSCC specialist/ATC Coordinator

 What does this mean to operators?

-When a flight is issued an Expect Departure Clearance Time (EDCT) as a result of a GDP or an AFP, the crew can expect that time to change as the program runs its course.
+When a flight is issued an EDCT as a result of a GDP or an AFP, the crew can expect that time may change as the program runs its course.
 This could mean that the EDCT will move earlier or later.

-Since these changes are not sent to each individual operator (as they would be sent to dispatch in an airline situation), operators are encouraged to remain aware of what is happening in the NAS and to check their EDCT times regularly by either using the FAA's EDCT Lookup Tool, located at www.fly.faa.gov/edct, or by staying in touch with ground control or clearance delivery.
+Since these changes are not sent to each individual operator (as they would be sent to dispatch in an airline situation), operators are encouraged to remain aware of what is happening in the NAS and to check their EDCT times regularly by either using the FAA’s EDCT Lookup Tool, by communicating with their flight plan service provider, or by staying in touch with ground control or clearance delivery.